Noblefel/vivi/README.md

 Some helpers to get user input from terminal.
-Thanks to [keyboard](https://github.com/atomicgo/keyboard) from atomic.go
+Thanks to [keyboard](https://github.com/atomicgo/keyboard) from atomicgo

 ### Example: select from multiple choice